Kalaam-Programming-Language/Kalaam/README.md

 For questions and support please use [the discord server](https://discord.com/invite/EMyA8TA).

+## Where is the compiler code?:

+Visit 'src/lib/Compiler/main.js' in repo structure to access Kalaam compile engine and learn about how Kalaam works.

+## To test kalaam.io locally

+The setups for recreating the project have been given in the [SETUP.md](SETUP.md) file.

 ## Issues

 Found an issue in Kalaam?
 Please use [submit issue](https://github.com/Kalaam-Programming-Language/Kalaam/issues).

 ## License